. High in antioxidants

 .
-They can help to reduce pain associated with arthritis
+Help to reduce pain associated with arthritis

-Diet can certainly impact how you manage arthritis and one of the best food groups to incorporate is a healthy dose of fruit and vegetables, in particular berries which have long been established to be of great benefit in the management of arthritis.
-Over the course of this article we will look at the therapeutic and nutritional value of berries, strawberries and blueberries and how eating berries helps fight arthritis.
+Diet can impact your management of arthritis and one of the best food groups is fruit and vegetables.
+Berries in particular are considered to be of great benefit.
+We will look at the therapeutic and nutritional value of berries, strawberries and blueberries.

 According to this study: ‘Dietary fruits, especially berries are a rich source of several phytochemicals and nutrients which may explain much of their physiological effects as antioxidants and anti-inflammatory agents.
-Commonly consumed berries, such as blueberries, raspberries and strawberries are a rich source of several polyphenols including anthocyanins, quercetin, and various types of phenolic acids.’
+Commonly consumed berries, such as blueberries, raspberries and strawberries are a rich source of several polyphenols.’

-In other words, as stated here, berries with them a potent anti-inflammatory component: ‘Fruits, such as berries and pomegranates are rich sources of a variety of dietary bioactive compounds, especially the polyphenolic flavonoids that have been associated with antioxidant, anti-inflammatory and analgesic effects.’
+As stated here, berries bring with them a potent anti-inflammatory component: ‘Fruits, such as berries and pomegranates are rich sources of a variety of dietary bioactive compounds, especially the polyphenolic flavonoids that have been associated with antioxidant, anti-inflammatory and analgesic effects.’

-One of the issues with arthritis is obviously the pain and discomfort that comes with it.
-As we’ve discussed previously, staying active, staying mobile and losing weight if you can, which lessens stress on your knees and joints, are all excellent ways to manage pain but there may also be some food elements that can play their part as well.
+One of the issues with arthritis is the pain and discomfort that comes with it.
+As we’ve discussed previously, staying active, staying mobile and losing weight, which releases stress on your knees and joints, are all excellent remedies.
+But food also plays a part.
 This study suggests that the compounds found in strawberries are a useful weapon in alleviating some of the pain that comes with knee arthritis.

-The following study also suggests that blueberries have significant anti-inflamotory effect and can also provide pain relief due to the high presence of dietary polyphenols, which are another class of antioxidants and can play a role in the preservation and protection of damaged cells and cartilage.
+The following study also suggests that blueberries have significant anti-inflammatory effect.
 ‘Dietary polyphenols have been studied for their anti-inflammatory properties and potential anabolic effects on the cartilage cells.
 Blueberries are widely consumed and are high in dietary polyphenols, therefore regular consumption of blueberries may help improve OA.’

-It goes on to say that ‘The proposed mechanism by which polyphenols reduce the risk of chronic human disease involves their ability to accept electrons from free radicals, thereby disrupting chain oxidation reactions, and increasing cellular antioxidative capacity’ and that ‘blueberries, raspberries and strawberries, as well as pomegranates are among the commonly available fruits that may offer some protection against arthritis.’
+It goes on to say ‘blueberries, raspberries and strawberries, as well as pomegranates are among the commonly available fruits that may offer some protection against arthritis.’